nexmo-community/vonage-campus-client-sdk-workshop/README.md

   })
 ```

-We can listen for this custom event in the client as well, so let's update the `app/index.js` file.
+We can listen to this custom event in the client as well, so let's update the `app/index.js` file.
 The `setupListeners` function already has a method to listen for text events in the conversation, let's add another listener for `call-a-human` events.

 ```javascript
 function setupListeners() {